BananaAccounting/General/OfficeAdd-ins/ExcelAddIns/README.md

 5. Test and run the add-in.

     a.
+Open one or more banana documents

+    b.
+Start the web server: Tools > Program options > check "Start Web Server" > click Ok

+    c.
 On the Insert tab in Excel 2016, choose **My Add-ins**.

-    b.
+    d.
 In the Office Add-ins dialog box, choose **Shared Folder**.

-    c.
+    e.
 Choose **001 - Banana Tables** and clic **Insert**.
 The add-in opens in a task pane as shown in this screenshot.

     ![Banana Add-in](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_add_in.png)

-    d.
+    f.
 Click on the "Update list" button to update the list with all the opened Banana documents

-    e.
+    g.
 Select one file from the list

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_fileSelection.png)

-    f.
+    h.
 Select one table from the list

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_TableSelection.png)

-    g.
+    i.
 Click on the "Click me!" button to generate the sheet

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_accounts.png)

-    h.
+    j.
 Add a new worksheet by clicking on +

-    i.
+    k.
 Select a different table from the list and click on "Click me!" button

     ![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_journal.png)